Headquarters

 - The Toronto Centre of Excellence (TCE) on Youth Homelessness Prevention at York University, a partnership between the Canadian Observatory on Homelessness, A Way Home Canada, and MtS, was established by the United Nations Economic Commission for Europe in 2021.
 This designation enhances opportunities for international partnership and collaboration on research, knowledge mobilization, advocacy and training activities focused on the prevention of youth homelessness and sustainable housing.
 The TCE acts as an international megaphone for the work of MtS.

-- MtS launched the Scholars with Lived Experience Network (LivEx), created by and for members in the areas of mentorship, training, and peer-to-peer learning to grow as leaders in their academic pursuits.
+- MtS hosts the Scholars with Lived Experience Network (LivEx), created by and for members in the areas of mentorship, training, and peer-to-peer learning to grow as leaders in their academic pursuits.
 Individuals from this peer-led community with lived expertise are embedded through the organizational structure and advise researchers and personnel across the network.

 Connect with MtS